 - Pedagogical focus on civic or public humanities

-*Equipment purchased with Seed Grants will be installed in the Digital Scholarship Lab for use with future projects.
+*Students (at all levels) will be paid as library student workers **Equipment purchased with Seed Grants will be installed in the Digital Scholarship Lab for use with future projects.

 APPLICANT DETAILS AND RESPONSIBILITIES

-Additionally, the lead investigator or team awarded the grant must make a presentation of their work at the Digital Humanities Seminar Series and/or be added to Walker Library’s Digital Collections or JEWLScholar, the insitutional repository.
+Additionally, the lead investigator or team awarded the grant must make a presentation of their work at the Digital Humanities Seminar Series and/or be added to Walker Library’s Digital Collections or JEWLScholar, the institutional repository.
 Authors of projects and presentations retain all copyrights, but Walker Library is given the right to redistribute the work.

 If awarded, applicants must wait one year before applying again.